GDQuest/website/content/docs/documentation/_index.md

 # Documentation

-You'll find here information and documentation on our <abbr title="Free and Open Source Software">FOSS</abbr> tools and projects.
+Under this chapter you'll find **information and documentation on our <abbr title="Free and Open Source Software">FOSS</abbr> tools and projects**.
+Learn to make the most of your time by learning the use cases and how to be efficient with our tools.